UniversalDependencies/docs/_uk/dep/flat-sibl.md

 ~~~

-(In Ukrainian, ‘oil’ is considered to be sunflower by default.)
+(In Ukrainian, ‘oil’ is sunflower by default.)

 Mention that the following analysis is incorrect:
 ~~~ conllu